-Calla Lachance (she/her) - Artistic Director
+Calla Lachance (she/her) - Project Manager

 I am the Artistic Director of Neighbourhood Dance Works; Newfoundland and Labrador’s premier presenter of dance.
 As a curator, arts advocate, artist and educator I bring a deep interest and curiosity of dance to my role and use my energy to question, consider and guide how we rise up and collectively fulfil the mission of this awesome organization.